xnajasho/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.

 	* 1a1.
-Friendbook shows an error message
+Friendbook shows an error message.

-	  Use case ends
+	  Use case ends.

 *{More to be added}*